AlexWills37/WebTetris/README.md

 ### Controls

+> On the title screen, or when the game is paused, you can click "How to Play" for detailed information on the controls.
+Certain settings, like the sensitivities for swipe controls, can be changed in the settings menu.

-> The listed key binds are the default controls.
+> The listed key binds are the default keyboard controls.
 Any of the actions
 > can be bound to different controls in the game's settings.

 **Move the falling blocks left/right** - [A] and [D]